lokendarjangid/gemini-chat/CONTRIBUTING.md

-# Contributing to Gemini Chat-Bot
+# Contributing to Gemini Chat

-Welcome to Gemini Chat-Bot's community!
+Welcome to Gemini Chat's community!
 We appreciate contributions.
 Follow these guidelines to contribute.

 ## Getting Started